openid/fapi/FAPI_2_0_Implementation_Advice.md

 .# Abstract

-Financial-grade API (FAPI) 2.0 Implementation Advice is a document to provide practical guidance on the implementaiton and usage of the FAPI 2.0 family of standards.
+Financial-grade API (FAPI) 2.0 Implementation Advice is a document to provide practical guidance on the implementation and usage of the FAPI 2.0 family of standards.

 {mainmatter}

 # Introduction

-The Financial-grade API (FAPI) 2.0 family of standards provides security profiles and specifications to enable implementers to deploy highly secure, interopable APIs.
+The Financial-grade API (FAPI) 2.0 family of standards provides security profiles and specifications to enable implementers to deploy highly secure, interoperable APIs.
 While we have attempted to minimize the optionality in FAPI 2.0, there are still many decisions that need to be made by implementers.
 This document aims to provide advice for implementers based on the experience of members of the OpenID Foundation's FAPI Working Group.